DataDog/integrations-extras/calico/README.md

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.
 A setup using Autodiscovery Integration is also below.

-### Installation with kubernetes cluster based agent
+### Installation with a Kubernetes cluster-based Agent

 Using kubernetes cluster based agent, using annotations :